minstrel1149/exercise_book_ver2/HR_etc/README.md

 ### 2024년 5월 11일
 1. Verb + -ing or to 2, Verb + -ing or to 3
 2. Prefer and Would rather, Preposition + -ing
+3. be/get used to, Verb + Preposition + -ing